-We have examined Mid-Bay Bridge Authority's compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2023.
-Management is responsible for the Authority's compliance with the specified requirements.
+We have examined Mid-Bay Bridge Authority's (Authority) compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2024.
+Management of the Authority is responsible for the Authority's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Authority's compliance with the specified requirements based on our examination.